matthew-hennefarth/CPET/README.md

 ## Installation
 ### Download Binaries
-Binaries are available for [Linux](https://github.com/matthew-hennefarth/CPET/releases/download/v0.0.0/cpet_Linux-x86_64) (gcc > 9.3) and [MacOSX](https://github.com/matthew-hennefarth/CPET/releases/download/v0.0.0/cpet_MacOSX-ARM64) (ARM 64, 'Apple Silicon').
+Binaries (version 0.0.0) are available for [Linux](https://github.com/matthew-hennefarth/CPET/releases/download/v0.0.0/cpet_Linux-x86_64) (gcc > 9.3) and [MacOSX](https://github.com/matthew-hennefarth/CPET/releases/download/v0.0.0/cpet_MacOSX-ARM64) (ARM 64, 'Apple Silicon').
 If you receive an error such as

     /usr/lib64/libstdc++.so.6: version `GLIBCXX_3.4.26' not found